catalystneuro/stavisky-lab-to-nwb/README.md

 * output_dir_path: path to where you want to save the output NWB file
 * source_data: overrides for source data configuration
 * conversion_options: overrides for conversion option configuration
-* stub_test: whether to convert and save only a portion of the data, useful only for testing purposes
+* stub_test: whether to convert and save only a portion of the data, used only for testing purposes
 * exclude_interfaces: list of names of interfaces to exclude from the conversion

 User configuration of the conversions primarily involves editing/creating YAML files.
 The first YAML file, `braintotext_metadata.yml`, containes experimental metadata, like subject age, that should be provided by the experimenter (if appropriate to share).
 The other YAML file, `braintotext_conversion.yml`, essentially specifies all keyword arguments necessary to instantiate and run the data interfaces used to read, convert, and write data.

 Each data interface is defined in `braintotextnwbconverter.py`, where `BrainToTextNWBConverter.data_interface_classes` specifies the class for each interface.
 Each top-level entry in `braintotext_conversion.yml` corresponds to one of these interfaces, with sub-dictionaries `source_data` for instantiating the class and `conversion_options` for configuring how it converts the data.
 For each interface, you can find more documentation on the accepted kwargs in their respective files, specifically their `__init__` functions for `source_data` and their `add_to_nwbfile` functions for `conversion_options`.

 To change the configuration for `session_to_nwb`, you can modify `braintotext_conversion.yml`, create a new YAML file and point to it with the `conversion_config_path` argument, or override specific kwargs programmatically with the `source_data` and `conversion_options` arguments.
 To remove certain data interfaces from the conversion, you can again modify/create YAML files to comment out or remove particular interfaces, or you can use the `exclude_interfaces` argument.
-Note that you do not need to edit `braintotextnwbconverter.py`, since interfaces will simply not be instantiated if no source data is provided for them ,even if they are still in `BrainToTextNWBConverter.data_interface_classes`.
+Note that you do not need to edit `braintotextnwbconverter.py`, since interfaces will simply not be instantiated if no source data is provided for them, even if they are still in `BrainToTextNWBConverter.data_interface_classes`.
 In general, we recommend using YAML files to modify the conversion.